LotharukpongJS/LotharukpongJS.github.io/docs/index.markdown

 tags: home
 ---

-Hi there!
-My name is Sodai and I am a PhD student at the [`Dept. Algal Development and Evolution`](https://www.bio.mpg.de/48867/algal-development-and-evolution-s) as well as the [`Computational Biology Group`](https://drostlab.com/) at the [`Max Planck Institute for Biology, Tübingen`](https://www.bio.mpg.de/).
+I am a doctoral researcher at the [Dept. Algal Development and Evolution](https://www.bio.mpg.de/48867/algal-development-and-evolution-s) as well as the [Computational Biology Group](https://drostlab.com/) at the [Max Planck Institute for Biology, Tübingen](https://www.bio.mpg.de/).

 ## Bioinformatics
 Contributions to open-source bioinformatic software applications.